taabishm2/nilext-raft/README.md

-# nilext-raft
+# raft-kv-store
-RAFT based KV-store with nil-externalization support
+Distributed, replicated key-value store built on top of the RAFT protocol